 See also: Herbaceous Perennials

-Should you plant tropical milkweed in your garden?
+Should you plant yellow flag iris in your garden?